 By knowing how much money you have left in the “quality of life goals” and “just for fun” categories, you can budget better for these adventures and ensure you aren’t spending more than what you actually have in your bank account.

-Albert (basic version: free; Genius membership: you choose what to pay, but the minimum amount is $4/month and the recommended amount is $6/month)
+Albert (basic version: free; Genius membership: you choose what to pay, but the minimum amount is $6/month)

 The Albert app shows you how well you’re meeting your budgeting goals by calculating an “Albert Score,” which is a financial checkup score on a scale from 0 to 100.
 Within the app, you can also sort your transactions into customizable categories, which will help you keep a better budget and track your spending.